igortopcin/banknote-recog/README.md

 Compiling and Building the Project
 ----------------------------------

-First get the source code of this project at https://github.com/igortopcin/banknote-recog Then open Eclipse and choose "Import...", then "Import existing project into workspace".
-Follow the remaining steps and you should have a copy of the project working in your Eclipse.
+First get the source code of this project at https://github.com/igortopcin/banknote-recog.
+After that, open Eclipse and choose "Import...", then "Import existing project into workspace".
+Follow the steps in the import wizard and you should have a working copy of the project in your Eclipse.

-Performa full build by selecting Project >> "Build All" or "Build Project".
+Perform a full build by selecting Project >> "Build All" or "Build Project".
 This should output all build files in a directory called "Debug".
 Do the following to run the application:

     cd Debug
     ./banknote-recog ../img/10_1.jpg ../img/img4.jpg